Core principles of NICU design to promote family-centred care

 For health service

-Develop a policy promoting family-centred care.
+• Develop a policy promoting Infant- and family-centred developmental care.

 Planning for a NICU environment facilitating optimal conditions for infant-parent contact and skin-to-skin care cannot be based only on scientific evidence, although evidence exists.
 A main source of information and input should come through visitation to units that has gone through the process of redesigning, and discussion with colleagues in these units about strengths and weaknesses of their design is a valuable source of information.